aakanksha-thakar/Mixtape/README.md

 # Mixtape
-This is music website designed from scratch in HTML, CSS and JavaScript
+This is music website designed from scratch in HTML, CSS and JavaScript<br>https://mixtapeaakanksha.netlify.app/